-Moisturising should be done at least twice a day, A person affected by ichthyosis should try several different types of moisturisers before deciding which suits them best.
+Moisturising should be done at least twice a day.
+A person affected by ichthyosis should try several different types of moisturisers before deciding which suits them best.
 Moisturisers are most effective when applied to wet skin within a couple of minutes of having a shower or bath.
 Parents will need to help young children with routine regular moisturising, so they get into the habit of applying them.
 These are the types of moisturisers which can be used:

-- Emollients help soften the skin, add moisture and prevent water loss.
+Emollients help soften the skin, add moisture and prevent water loss.
 They come in the form of lotions, creams and ointments.
-Lotions are lightweight, creams a little thicker and ointments are thick and greasy. - Humectants contain ingredients like urea or glycerin that can help keep and draw water into the skin. - Keratolytics contain ingredients such as salicylic acid, lactic acid and urea which help break down the dry/rough skin but can sometimes cause skin irritation and should be avoided in children under the age of 2.
+Lotions are lightweight, creams a little thicker and ointments are thick and greasy.

+- Humectants contain ingredients like urea or glycerin that can help keep and draw water into the skin. - Keratolytics contain ingredients such as salicylic acid, lactic acid and urea.
+These help break down the dry/rough skin but can sometimes cause skin irritation and should be avoided in children under 2 years old.

 Infants with rarer and more severe types of ichthyoses require intensive medical and nursing care.
-Children and adults affected by these severe types may be given a trial of retinoid (synthetic vitamin A) treatment either in cream or tablet form.
+Children and adults affected by these severe types may be given a trial of retinoid (synthetic vitamin A) treatment.
+This can be either in cream or tablet form.
 Retinoids can help reduce the scaliness of the skin.
 If taken in tablet form regular blood tests and checks on growth will be needed.
-As retinoid treatment can severely damage an unborn baby, pregnancy must be avoided during treatment and after stopping retinoids for up to 3 years depending on the type taken.
+Retinoid treatment can damage an unborn baby severely.
+Pregnancy must be avoided during and after stopping treatment for up to 3 years, depending on the type of retinoid taken.